Dale Cresap's blog

 Add new comment

-daily word - iron will?
+daily word - prayer?

 Dale Cresap's picture